 By C. Laettner

-Most people know dance helps students improves physical fitness, flexibility, musicality, and confidence.
-But did you know, like math, dance focuses on building mental discipline, problem solving, creative and critical thinking, and communication.
+Most people know dance helps students improve physical fitness, flexibility, musicality, and confidence.
+But did you know, like math, dance focuses on building mental discipline, problem-solving, creative and critical thinking, and communication?
 According to “The Scientific World” these are all vital concepts in math development in young students.
 They are also benefits of dance training!

 Dance requires a good amount of mental discipline as dancers are asked to not only learn new vocabulary daily but also memorize large sequences of movement that involve rhythm, tempo, direction, and teamwork.
 Once the choreography is learned it is practiced repeatedly, often with changes being made and requiring the dancer to be mentally flexible and adapt.
 Amazingly, this is something even the youngest dancers are taught to do successfully!